usda-ars-ussl/fluxpart/docs/source/tutorial.rst

     :width: 70%
     :align: center

-The gaps in the total flux curves occur where the friction velocity (ustar) was below the specified tolerance (the default is 0.1 m/s), i.e. at times where there was insufficient turbulence to apply the eddy covariance method.
+The gaps in the total flux curves occur where a valid solution was not obtained or where the friction velocity (ustar) was below the specified tolerance (the default is 0.1 m/s), i.e. at times where there was insufficient turbulence to apply the eddy covariance method.